 Is Honey Skin Similar to the K-Beauty term "Honey Glow"?

 It's easy to get lost or confused with so many similar phrases, but Chang explains that honey glow is actually a different concept that focuses on topping off the skin with oil.
 "Honey glow is a Korean skincare trend characterized by a high-sheen almost-slippery texture, which is meant to mimic the glossiness of actual honey.
 While a solid five-step K-beauty routine that's designed to add layers of hydration is non-negotiable, finishing products like a face oil or oil-based pressed serum are key to getting the intense shininess of honey skin."

 The secret to extremely hydrated baby-like skin is similar to the traditional 10-step Korean skincare routine, but (lucky for you) it's a bit more pared down.

 Says Chang, "You'll want to double cleanse before you apply anything.
-We like using the Grante Cleansing Oil first followed by the Glow Recipe Blueberry Bounce Gentle Cleanser to get skin super clean and prepped for the rest of the routine."
+We like using a cleansing oil first followed by the Glow Recipe Blueberry Bounce Gentle Cleanser to get skin super clean and prepped for the rest of the routine."

 While not required, Cho recommends exfoliating before using hydrating products to ensure they're better absorbed into the skin and no barrier of dead skin is preventing them from doing their best work.

 Lastly, it’s time for moisturizer.
-To achieve honey skin, Chang and Lee love a pressed serum like the Blithe Gold Apricot Pressed Serum.
-It melts into skin and has apricot extract, which improves skin's clarity and boots radiance.
+To achieve honey skin, Chang and Lee love a pressed serum like the Blithe Gold Apricot Pressed Serum ($39).
+It melts into skin and has apricot extract, which is meant to improve skin's clarity and boost radiance.

 Et voilá.
 Honey skin, served.
 For more K-beauty secrets, check out the one product Korean women will never use.